open-ephys/commutator-docs/_sources/coax-commutator/quick-start-guide/index.rst.txt

    * Open Bonsai and `install the Bonsai.StarterPack package
      <https://bonsai-rx.org/docs/articles/packages.html>`_

 #.
-Connect the commutator to the computer to the commutator using micro-USB
+Connect a computer to the commutator using a micro-USB
    cable (connector 1 in the figure below) to establish power and communication between the commutator and the computer.
 For this quick start guide, the coaxial connections are not needed.